-One sunny morning in the autumn of 1988, the mind of an introverted student at a Florida high school was ignited with an idea.
+One sunny morning in the autumn of 1988, the mind of an introverted student at a Florida high school became ignited with an idea.

 At the time, he could never have foreseen its scalability – and certainly not its endgame three decades later.